 A street hat vendor in Hanoi

 The local currency is the Vietnamese Dong (VND).
-While NZD is not widely accepted, you can exchange it at banks or authorized currency exchange outlets.
-Most urban areas have ATMs, and credit cards are accepted in major hotels and restaurants.
+NZD is not used directly, so you will exchange into VND at banks or licensed exchange counters.
+ATMs are common in cities and tourist areas, and cards are widely accepted in hotels and many restaurants, though cash still works best in markets and small shops.

 Typical costs: